-SunCommon® is a proud Certified BCorp (B Corporation) in Vermont and New York State, having passed a rigorous assessment of responsible business practices.
-We are also proud to be a Vermont Benefit Corporation, organized that way from the very beginning.
+SunCommon® is an iSun company and a proud Certified B Corp (B Corporation) in Vermont and New York State, having passed a rigorous assessment of responsible business practices.
+We are also proud to be a Public Benefit Corporation, organized that way from the very beginning.
 That means it was our choice to be legally bound to put our employees, our communities and the habitat that sustains us all on equal footing with making a profit.

 Commitment to People

 Each of our team members has chosen the renewable energy industry because we recognize the work as meaningful – to our communities, our local economies, and our planet.
 We start from that shared purpose.
-Our staff works hard to help anyone in Vermont and Rochester, Central and Western New York go solar.
-In order to support them in this endeavor, we offer a generous benefit package, which includes a competitive wage, fully-paid health insurance for staff and their families, training and professional development, substantial vacation and health/wellness opportunities, and a culture that nourishes an energized and engaged workplace.
-Our employees voted us among the Best Places to Work in Vermont.
-We’ve been honored on the Rochester Top 100 list regularly.
+Our staff works hard to help anyone in Vermont and New York’s Hudson Valley go solar.
+In order to support them in this endeavor, we offer a generous benefit package, which includes a competitive wage, comprehensive healthcare coverage, training and professional development, substantial vacation and health/wellness opportunities, and a culture that nourishes an energized and engaged workplace.
+Our employees voted us among the Best Places to Work.

 Commitment to Planet and Communities